Music

 152 Howlett Hall 2021, Fyffe Rd, Columbus, OH 43210

 Tucked away on one of the westernmost corners of Ohio State’s campus, the Chadwick Arboretum is a luscious green escape from the hustle and bustle of college students and downtown Columbus.
 With over 30 acres of varying species of plants, unique architecture scattered throughout, and plenty of benches to sit at, Chadwick Arboretum flies way under the radar as one of the most serene and peaceful parks in all of Columbus.
-There’s a good chance you might not cross paths with a single person while you’re there… truly a well-kept secret that I almost feel bad about sharing.
+There’s a good chance you don’t cross paths with a single person while you’re there… truly a well-kept secret that I almost feel bad about sharing.

 Frank Fetch Park